LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 </pre>
 Ah yes, we modified two files: not only the module also the <code>t/00-load.t</code> removing the <code>-T</code> from shebang line, thanks <code>git</code> and you are also so kind to give me two hints about what to do next: <code>use "git add" and/or "git commit -a"</code>

-Go for the shorter path: we commit adding all files  with <code>git commit -a</code> ie: we commit all files <b>that are already tracked</b> and eventually we remove from tracked list all files deleted in the coed base.
+Go for the shorter path: we commit adding all files  with <code>git commit -a</code> ie: we commit all files <b>that are already tracked</b> and eventually we remove from tracked list all files deleted in the code base.
 But we remember that committing needs to include a message as label of the commit:  <code>git commit -m "message"</code> so putting all together and checking the status:

 <pre>
 git-client> git commit -a -m "moved POD, removed -T"